A savings or checking account established in the names of more than one person (e.g., parent/child, wife/husband).

 The balance in an account at the beginning of each day, also known as the current balance; includes all deposits and withdrawals that were posted from the previous night, whether or not funds have been collected.
 See also, collected balance.

 A fixed amount of money that can be drawn against from a lender.
 A line of credit can be applied for, similar to a loan, but unlike a loan, the borrower only pays interest on the amount actually used.
-A line of credit is usually for an unlimited period of time.
+A line of credit is usually for a period of time that includes a draw period and a repayment period.
 Periodic payments are made against what has been borrowed, generally at least equal to the interest on the loan.

 The date on which a share certificate, bond or other instrument comes due.

-The minimum amount that may be required to be kept in an account each day to earn interest, avoid a service charge or qualify for special services.
+The minimum amount that may be required to be kept in an account each day to earn dividends, avoid a service charge or qualify for special services.
 See also, average balance.

 A service that allows an account holder to obtain account information and manage certain banking transactions through a mobile phone.